dekulow/42-env/README.md

 $ docker build -t 42-env .devcontainer/
 $ docker run -ti --rm -v <path_to_your_project>:/home/ubuntu/<project_name> 42-env
 ```

+> **For projects requiring a graphical interface (apple silicon only) :**
+>
+> Before launching your program, go to your Mac's terminal and authorize xhost access to localhost with this command: `xhost +localhost`.
+>
+> If you get the error message `xhost: unable to open display ‘/private/tmp/com.apple.launchd.Dpz5F9kJ8Y/org.xquartz:0`.
+Restart your Mac and run the command before launching your container.
+>
+> Similarly, for security reasons, it's a good idea to remove permissions when you no longer need them.
+You can do this with the command `xhost -localhost`.

 Notes :
 - To change the login42 in the header, go to line 27/28 of the `devcontainer.json` file and change "xxxx" to your login42.